Generative Giants, Retrieval Weaklings: Why do Multimodal Large Language Models Fail at Multimodal Retrieval?: What hinders MLLMs from being effective retrievers? A mechanistic analysis with sparse autoencoders

 To analyze why MLLMs underperform in zero-shot multimodal retrieval scenarios, we perform a mechanistic interpretability analysis using sparse autoencoders (SAEs)~\cite{sparsecoding,ksparseautoencoders}.

-SAEs have gained widespread popularity in recent years due to their ability to interpret language model activations~\cite{towardsmonosemanticity, jumprelusaes}.
-By reconstructing internal representations with sparsely activated features, SAEs disentangle the representations into semantic concepts~\cite{sae1, kissane2024interpreting, makelov2024towards}.
+SAEs have gained widespread popularity in recent years due to their remarkable ability to interpret language model activations~\cite{towardsmonosemanticity, jumprelusaes}.
+By reconstructing internal representations with sparsely activated features, SAEs disentangle them into semantic concepts~\cite{sae1, kissane2024interpreting, makelov2024towards}.
 Given the latent representations \(H \in \mathbb{R}^{n\times d}\), the corresponding sparse codes \(Z \in \mathbb{R}^{n\times c}\) are computed as: